Laconia, New Hampshire: Culture

 Memorial of Keewakwa Abenaki Keenahbeh in Opechee Park, which stands at a height of 36 ft.
-During the dedication ceremonies in September 1984 more than 3,000 attended, which included an estimated 100 members of the Pennacook tribe.
+More than 3,000 people attended the dedication ceremonies in September 1984, including an estimated 100 members of the Pennacook tribe.

 Sports

 Laconia is home to the Winnipesaukee Muskrats of the New England Collegiate Baseball League (NECBL).
 The franchise began play in 2010 at Robbie Mills Field in Laconia.

+The New England Wolves are a Tier III junior ice hockey team playing in the Eastern Hockey League (2013–).
+The team plays their home games at the Merrill Fay Arena located in Laconia.

 Each winter, the city hosts the Laconia World Championship Sled Dog Derby.

 Theater

 Laconia is home to the Colonial Theatre, the CAKE Theatre, and the Lakeport Opera House.

 Laconia Motorcycle Week

 One of the largest motorcycle rallies in the world takes place in Laconia during nine days in June, ending on Father's Day.
 Founded in 1923, attendance was 375,000 in 2004 and 188,000 in 2010.
 Events include races, shows, and a motorcycle hill climb competition.

 Laconia Multicultural Festival

 Held annually, the Laconia Multicultural Festival is a community event that highlights the music, arts, crafts and cuisine of cultural artists.
 The festival was created by former Mayor Matthew Lahey and former Police Chief Bill Baker in 2000.